npes87184/npes87184.github.io/aboutme.md

 </p>

 * More than 20,000 downloads.
-* Score in google play is 4.6/5.
+* Score 4.6/5 in google play.

 ### PokeDict <a class="github-button" href="https://github.com/npes87184/PokeResearchDictionary" data-show-count="true" aria-label="Star npes87184/PokeResearchDictionary on GitHub">Star</a>

 * Gone to rank first in tool category of Google Play when it first released.
 * More than 9,900 downloads.
-* Score in google play is 4.6/5.
+* Score 4.6/5 in google play.

 <h1>Experiences</h1>

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
-Working as a Software Engineer on <strong><a href="https://www.synology.com/en-global">Synology</a></strong>.
+Working as a Software Engineer in <strong><a href="https://www.synology.com/en-global">Synology</a></strong>.
 We are building reliable and flexible virtualization infrastructure solution.
 2016 ~ Now
 </p>

 <p class="about-text">